cmunozperez/ling_abstract_classifier/README.md

-# A classifier of abstracts in linguistics
+# Automatic classification of linguistic abstracts

 The **ling_abstract_classifier** script takes an abstract in theoretical linguistics and classifies it into one or more of the core linguistic subdisciplines (phonology, morphology, syntax, semantics).